BEFORE YOU GO...

 The UK is known in the global financial paradigm for being both a financial hub and the dirty money capital of the world.
 Considering the challenges faced by the region in the form of money laundering and terrorist financing, the UK has demonstrated significant progress in strengthening its KYC/AML regime.

-That being said, the numbers don’t speak in the favor of the UK as the National Crime Agency has stated that financial crimes cost the major financial centre a whopping £100 billion annually.
+That being said, the numbers don’t speak in the favor of the UK as the National Crime Agency has stated that financial crimes cost the major financial center a whopping £100 billion annually.
 Identity fraud and money laundering are the two major areas of concern for businesses and financial institutions operating in the UK.

 KYC/AML Requirements in the UK